wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

     - run the various wis2box runtime configuration steps
     - access the wis2box web application, API, and Grafana dashboard

-!!! note "...in case you finish the exercise early"
+!!! note "In case you finish the exercise early"
     For extra credit: try to address the ERRORs until you can successfully publish the data for all the observations in `test-data/observations/malawi/`.